 Will the tea houses in the EBC region remain open in January?

 Yes, the tea houses remain open in the Everest Base Camp trek all year round.
 Moreover, due to fewer trekkers during this time you will most likely receive better service.
+Normally in peak season, there is a shortage of mattresses and blankets in the tea house.

+This is not a matter of concern in January.
 However, the tea house in the high altitude like Gorak Shep may remain closed due to harsh weather condition.
-Besides, you will not have trouble finding tea houses in other places of the trek.

 Are guides/porters necessary for EBC trek in January?